 People are no longer only expecting the companies they endorse to avoid unethical practices, as we saw with the emergence of the Black Lives Matter movement.
 Corporations are also required to vigorously combat poverty and promote causes that they believe in.

 Brands will be needed in the near future to be ethical in all of their business activities and to use their resources to make the world a better place.
 Customers will prefer products that comply with their own ideals, but those that don’t will be left behind.

 The obligation of a brand extends beyond marketing.
 However, marketing a company’s efforts to make a positive impact on the world may prove to be more successful than advertising its goods.

-With the rise of Iot devices and the need for a more personalized consumer experience, marketers are increasingly using geolocation data in their campaigns.
+With the rise of IoT devices and the need for a more personalized consumer experience, marketers are increasingly using geolocation data in their campaigns.

 Local marketing isn’t a brand-new idea.
 Also, the most well-known multinational brands understand the importance of localizing their marketing messages.
 And, whether you’re searching for a cup of coffee or a new pair of shoes, search engines like Google have gotten really good at serving up local businesses.

 However, geolocation systems are about to take it to the next level.
-Currently, eight out of ten marketers use location data in their marketing campaign, with 94 percent planning to do so in the future.
+Currently, eight out of ten marketers use location data in their marketing campaigns, with 94 percent planning to do so in the future.

 Since everybody now has a smartphone, potential buyers can be targeted with marketing messages as soon as they are identified within a certain distance of a shop.

 Brands may use geofencing to send targeted messages to a select group of people who are more likely to buy (location-based marketing has been found to be 20x more effective than standard ads.)
 This saves money on ads.
 The budget is not squandered on prospects that are unlikely to convert.